 Consuming turmeric in cooked dishes and drinks will help, but if you are looking for the maximum benefits of this root, you need to take it in supplement form.

 Turmeric supplements abound, but you need to look for an ingredient called curcumin.
 Curcumin is an active substance found in the turmeric root that supplies all the fantastic benefits.
 An average root only contains about 2% of curcumin, so it’s essential to look for the more potent curcumin when considering supplements.

 The bioavailability of curcumin is limited, meaning the bloodstream does not readily absorb it and therefore, may not work as well.
 Studies show that curcumin paired with black pepper will increase the absorption rate.
 When searching for a supplement, it is essential to look for both curcumin and black pepper to ensure you are receiving a high quality and effective product.

 1 Cup whole or 2% milk or dairy-free alternative

 1/2 – 1 Teaspoon high quality, ground turmeric (adjust the amount to taste)

 1/2 Teaspoon cinnamon or 1/2 cinnamon stick

 1/2 -1 Teaspoon honey, maple syrup or agave

-Gently heat 1 cup of milk on stovetop using cation to not scald.
+Gently heat 1 cup of milk on the stovetop using caution not to scald.
 Add in spices and allow to simmer on low for 5 minutes, stirring often.
-Stir in sweetener of choice (optional) and pour into a mug.
-If grated ginger or whole spices are used, strain the Golden Milk before consuming.
+Stir in sweetener of choice (optional) and pour it into a mug.
+If you use grated ginger or whole spices, strain the Golden Milk before consuming.